mdumke/hadoop-example/1-single-node-setup/README.md

 ### HDFS
-Next, we turn to HDFS and the services that run the distributed filesystem.
-On HDFS, as on most other filesystems, the file metadata and the actual file contents are stored separately.
+Next, we turn to HDFS and the services that run the distributed file system.
+On HDFS, as on most other file systems, the file metadata and the actual file contents are stored separately.
 What's special about HDFS is that the metadata typically is stored on a dedicated machine and managed by a dedicated process, the *NameNode*.
 The data itself is stored on *DataNodes*.
 Let's create a place for the Hadoop processes to store their information:

 ```sh
 # create places for hadoop to store information